Rai Bahadur

+The title was given to recognise and reward individuals who had made significant contributions in various fields such as public service, commerce, industry, and philanthropy.

-Those awarded the Rao Bahadur title were usually drawn from the lower rank of Rai Sahib, both of which were below the rank of Dewan Bahadur.
+Those awarded the Rai Bahadur title were usually drawn from the lower rank of Rai Sahib, both of which were below the rank of Dewan Bahadur.
 These titles were subordinate to the two orders of knighthood: the Order of the Indian Empire and the higher Order of the Star of India.
 A holder of a Rai Sahib, Rai Bahadur or Dewan Bahadur title came lower in the order of precedence.